mothur/mothur.github.io/_wiki/edamame.md

 training set for classification.
 Also included are the SILVA and greengenes classificaton training sets.
-The mothur executable is in the PATH so you should be able to launch mothur directly from the shell prompt once you\'ve logged in.
+The mothur executable is in the PATH so you should be able to launch mothur directly from the shell prompt once you've logged in.

 NOTE: Although this is an SOP, it is something of a work in progress and continues to be modified as we learn more.
 If you are using this